ahmetb/kubectl-foreach/README.md

 # kubectl foreach

 Run a `kubectl` command in one or more contexts (clusters) in parallel (similar to GNU parallel/xargs).
+Useful for querying multiple clusters at once or making changes against the cluster fleet.

 ## Usage